More natural treatments are becoming recognized by the scientific community for their health benefits.

 Always dilute tea tree oil before using it on dogs.

-Potentially poisonous properties of the popular tea tree oil can easily be avoided when it's administered correctly.
+The poisonous properties of the popular tea tree oil can easily be avoided when administered correctly.

 When diluted with water or another type of fatty oil good for dogs, such as olive or coconut oil, tea tree oil is commonly applied to the dog's skin to relieve blemishes, rashes, severely dry canine skin conditions, such as eczema or an itchy, sensitive scalp, as well as fungal infections in dogs.

 While treatment with tea tree oil for dogs will help relieve itchiness and inflammation, and it serves as a natural antiseptic and anti-inflammatory aid, precautionary measures should be taken as the tea tree oil is even more toxic if ingested and should always be diluted and other safety measures must be taken.

 As an additional precaution when using tea tree oil for dogs, put an Elizabethan collar on your pooch to ensure they aren’t licking the medicated area of skin.

 These come in all sizes and forms, with some even using an inflatable plastic or comfortable foam.